gvwilson/thirdbit/src/fiction/iffy/index.md

 Uncle Jack said a word that sent Aunt Naggie's hand flying to her mouth.
 "Ain't no such thing,"
 the *Guinevere*'s captain sneered.
-"Not since the war—everyone knows that.
+"Not since th' war—everyone knows that.
-The sats are all encrypted and the keys are long gone."
+The sats are all encrypted an' th' keys are long gone."

 "They are indeed encrypted," Wales agreed.
 "But as for the keys…"